 6. Use H Tags in Your Posts

-The headings 1 (H1) are usually reserved for page title and WordPress usually allocates this automatically.
+H1 headings are reserved for page title and WordPress usually does this automatically.
 Each heading level after this up to heading level 6 (H6) is to divide and subdivide the topic.
 This not only improves the readability and helps the reading to skim through the content and get to their desired section, it is also used by the search engines to ‘crawl’ and whenever someone searches for information, they can also present it accordingly instead of entire article or website.

 The plugin also uses this information to create the table.
 This is really helpful and google and other search engines prefer sites with table of contents because it is easier for the reader as well as for the search engines to classify this information.

-When starting a new travel website, try to invest in good quality camera equipment.
+When starting a new travel website, try to invest in good quality camera equipment, says Bradley Williams at DreamBigTravelFarBlog.
 With countless blogs out there, you have to make yours stand out.
 High-quality photos are an excellent way to do this as people are generally attracted to visuals.

 Excellent photo quality also increases your chances of collaborating with brands and tourism boards.
 After all, companies like bloggers who can accurately and attractively represent their products!
 Not to mention that good camera equipment will save you time in post-editing, which adds up when you’re producing lots of posts.